UMAprotocol/UMIPs/UMIPs/umip-179.md

 - The LP fee is typically referenced as a multiplier of the `V3FundsDeposited` `inputAmount`, named `realizedLpFeePct` elsewhere in this document.

 ### Computing Bundle LP Fees
-The bundle LP fee for a given block range on a SpokePool and token pair shall be determined by summing the applicable LP fees for all valid:
+The bundle LP fee for a target block range on a SpokePool and token pair shall be determined by summing the applicable LP fees for each of the following validated events:
-- `FilledV3Relay` events.
+- `FilledV3Relay`
-- `RequestedV3SlowFill` events.
+- `RequestedV3SlowFill`

 ### Computing Relayer Repayments
-For a given `FilledV3Relay` event that has been matched with a `V3FundsDeposited` event, the relayer repayment amount shall be comput
+For a validated `FilledV3Relay` event, the relayer repayment amount shall be computed as follows:
-- `inputAmount * (1 - realizedLpFeePct)`, where `realizedLpFeePct` is computed over the set of l1Token, originChainId and destinationChainId at the HubPool block number corresponding to the deposit `quoteTimestamp`.
+- `inputAmount * (1 - realizedLpFeePct)`, where `realizedLpFeePct` is computed over the set of HubPool `l1Token`, `originChainId` and `repaymentChainId` at the HubPool block number corresponding to the relevant `V3FundsDeposited` `quoteTimestamp`.

-Note:
-- The applicable rate model is sourced from the AcrossConfigStore contract for the relevant `l1Token`.
+- The applicable rate model shall be sourced from the AcrossConfigStore contract for the relevant `l1Token`.

 ### Computing Slow Fill updated output amounts
 For the purpose of computing the amount to issue to a recipient for a SlowFill, the relayer fee shall be nulled by applying the following procedure:
-- Therefore, the amount to be received by the recipient in the event of a SlowFill shall be increased by the relayer fee, assuming the relayer would take repayment on the destination chain.
-The SlowFill `updatedOutputAmount` is computed as follows: `updatedOutputAmount = inputAmount * (1 - realizedLpFeePct)`, where `realizedLpFeePct` is computed at the deposit `quoteTimestamp` between `originChainId` and `destinationChainId`.
+- `updatedOutputAmount = inputAmount * (1 - realizedLpFeePct)`, where `realizedLpFeePct` is computed at the deposit `quoteTimestamp` between `originChainId` and `destinationChainId`.

+Constraint:
+- The `V3FundsDeposited` `outputAmount` shall _not_ be considered when determining SlowFill amounts.

 Note:
-- `V3FundsDeposited` `outputAmount` specifies the exact amount to be received by the `recipient` for a standard fill, and is therefore exclusive of any relayer or LP fees paid.
+- The `V3FundsDeposited` `outputAmount` specifies the exact amount to be received by the `recipient` for a standard fill, and is therefore exclusive of any relayer or LP fees paid.

 ### Computing Running Balances
+The procedure for computing running balances shall implement the follows steps:
+1. Initialize the running balance to 0.

-1. Add relayer refunds
+2. Add relayer refunds:
     - For each group of validated `FilledV3Relay` events, initialize a running balance at 0 and add the add the relayer repayment.

-2. Add deposit refunds
+3. Add deposit refunds:
     - For each group of `V3FundsDeposited` events that expired within the target block range, sum the total deposit refunds on the origin chain.
 Add the amount to the exsting relayer refunds for that chain.

-3. Add slow fills
+4. Add slow fills:
     - For each group of validated `RequestedV3SlowFill` events, add each slow relay's `updatedOutputAmount` to the group's running balance.

-4. Subtract excesses from unexecuted slow fills
+5. Subtract excesses from unexecuted slow fills:
     - For each group of validated `FilledV3Relay` events where the `FillType` is `ReplacedSlowFill`, subtract the SlowFill `updatedOutputAmount` from the running balance in recognition that the SlowFill will never be executed.

 ### Constructing the PoolRebalanceRoot
+The procedure for constructing a Pool Rebalance Root shall
 1. For each combination of SpokePool and supported token, compute the running balance.

 ### Constructing the RelayerRefundRoot